langmead-lab/levioSAM-experiments/tutorials/align_with_alt_reference.md

 ```

 ## Simulate data

 We will use a simulated dataset in this tutorial.
 The advantage of simulated sequencing data is the advent of a ground truth.

 We use the genotypes from the first haplotype of individual NA12878 from the 1000 Genomes Project (1KGP).
 We only use chr21 data for simplicity.
+We simulate 100000 paired-end reads, using the Illumina model.

 ```sh
 SAMPLE="NA12878"